ProseMirror/prosemirror-commands/src/README.md

-This module exports a number of ‘commands‘, which are building block functions that encapsulate an editing action.
-A command function takes an editor state and _optionally_ an `onAction` function that it can use to take an action.
+This module exports a number of _commands_, which are building block functions that encapsulate an editing action.
+A command function takes an editor state and _optionally_ a `dispatch` function that it can use to dispatch a transaction.
 It should return a boolean that indicates whether it could perform any action.
-When no `onAction` callback is passed, the command should do a 'dry run', determining whether it is applicable, but not actually doing anything.
+When no `dispatch` callback is passed, the command should do a 'dry run', determining whether it is applicable, but not actually doing anything.

-These are mostly used to bind keys to, and to define menu items.
+These are mostly used to bind keys and define menu items.

 @chainCommands
 @deleteSelection